NOTICE OF THE ANNUAL GENERAL MEETING OF RATOS AB (PUBL)

 The auditor shall be paid in accordance with approved account.

-Item 14: For the period until the next Annual General Meeting has been held, re-election is proposed of Board members Per-Olof Söderberg, who is also proposed to be re-elected as Chairman of the Board, Eva Karlsson, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström (CEO).
+For the period until the next Annual General Meeting has been held, re-election is proposed of Board members Per-Olof Söderberg, who is also proposed to be re-elected as Chairman of the Board, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström (CEO) and election of new Board Member Eva Karlsson.
+Annette Sadolin has declined re-election.

 The Board’s proposal regarding dividend and record date (item 11)